Pool Lessons, Billiard Videos, Pool Games, Live Streaming

-New York, New York – England’s Darren Appleton has gone undefeated and overall best record to win the #1 seed berth into the second stage of the Olhausen World Tournament 14.1.
-USA’s Dennis Hatch has also gone undefeated to take the #2 seed and the top 8 overall seems balanced between Europe, Asia, and the USA.
-This year’s World Tournament of 14.1 has seen the 48 invited players narrowed down to 24 and now battling in the double elimination stage races to 150.
-The remaining half of the field are inching closer to the oldest title in the world.
+New York, New York – Darren Appleton of the United Kingdom has done something no player has done in the 102 years of pocket billiards championships.
+Appleton on his first opening offensive inning ran a perfect 200 point game.
+This put him in the record books with a 200 to 1 score over Filipino world champ Francisco Bustamante.
 Dragon Promotions and Dr. Michael Fedak have brought another globally star studded field at this year’s 73rd Olhausen World Tournament hosted by Steinway Billiards in New York on August 19th-24th,2013.
-Live stream broadcast will be on Inside POOL TV.
+Live stream broadcast will be on www.insidepool.tv with the video being available on Inside POOL’s Youtube Channel later this year.

-Appleton won his Group #5 which included his undefeated run over former Silver and Bronze finishers Mike Davis, Max Eberle.
-He has made 500 balls and held his 5 opponents to only 114 balls.
-Hatch has also made 500 balls and held his opponents to 137 balls, and was only edged out by Appleton by 23 balls.
-Hatch had perhaps the toughest group of the event with the likes of Johnny Archer, Jayson Shaw, and Robb Saez in his group.
-Saez did not qualify and Archer miraculously made it through with only 2 wins and 3 losses.
+Bustamante made his first offensive attempt on a long distance ball but was then stuck with no easy shot next.
+He went for a tough combo and missed leaving the rack open for Appleton.
+Francisco would never leave his seat again.
+For the next 1 hour and 40 minutes Appleton ran rack after rack in precision.
+Eventually he broke the World Tournament record of 73 events with a 175 which was previously held by Thorsten Hohmann.
+And then he broke the all time record at any major at 183 which was set at a old US Open 14.1 by Joe Procita.
+As the audience cheered and the pressure mounted ball by ball, the steely nerved Appleton never slowed down.
+He eventually hit the final breakshot and made 2 more balls to make a perfect 2 century run and win the match at 200 points which he left the table unfinished without a miss.

-Other undefeated players with 5 and 0 records includes Finland’s Mika Immonen #3 seed, Scotland’s Jonni Fulcher #4 seed, China’s Wang Can #5 seed, USA’s Charlie WIlliams #6 seed.
-USA’s Corey Deuel and Philippines Warren Kiamco both have one loss but took the #7 and #8 seeds.
+“I’ve been telling my friends for days now that after watching Appleton play many matches, he really plays the right way.
+He plays great patterns and comes with the tough shots when he has to as well”, commented John Schmidt, 2012 World Tournament 14.1 Champion.

 Full schedule and results of all players at www.worldstraightpool.com and at Steinway Billiards.